This Is Not The Answer

 Apparently in England and the USA there is some considerable tension between the 'air-cooled' and 'water-cooled' fraternities, but there is no such thing here.
 Naturally some enthusiasts favour one or the other, but Australians accept both.
 We have two of each in our family, for example.

 The Golf and Passat were (and are) fine cars that VW enthusiasts embraced warmly at the time.
 Both won Wheels Car of the Year.
-Remember that the Golf appeared here in 1976, by which time the Beetle was already dead.
+The Passat out-sold the Beetle and Superbug combined in 1974 and 1975.
+The Golf appeared here in March 1976, by which time the Beetle was almost dead (and it ended loacl production in July 1976).
 The Golf and Passat later died in Australia only because they were priced off the market, not because air cooled VW owners might have hated them.
 They did not.

 Overall, Edward confuses the issue by raising the 'air vs water' argument.
 It is not relevant to this discussion, and even if it exists it has nothing to do with why I dislike the Concept One in any case.